- Nature and the outdoor life

 - Take your dog out into the countryside.
 However, remember that from 1 March to 20 August, you must keep full check of your dog at all times when out in the countryside.
 If you let it off the lead, it must never be more than a few metres from you.
 This is the time when animals have young.
 A loose dog can scare and injure animals.
 It is best to keep your dog on a lead at all times out in the countryside.
 If you want to take a dip with your dog, see where you can do this in Halmstad.
 We have also put together a guide on Halmstad’s dog-friendly places.

 - Climb.
 Climbing is a natural part of outdoor life in Sweden.
 Our right of public access enables you to do it all year round.

 - Cycling and walking.
 You may cycle and walk in the countryside and along private roads, but not across house plots, plantations or fields (if these latter may sustain damage from this).
+The Swedish Environmental Protection Agency has created a page on what to think about when cycling in nature (swe).
+External link, opens in new window.
 See our cycling tips for Halmstad.
 We have also collected tips on glorious nature reserves and lovely, day-long walks.

 - Enjoy sea and lakes.
 Our right of public access applies to land and water.
 You may go ashore, bathe, anchor and temporarily moor your boat.
 See our lake guide and, to find your favourite bays, our beach tips.

 - Do not leave any litter in the countryside.
 This ensures that it is just as nice for the next visitor.
 Taking your litter home also ensures that it cannot harm or injure flora, fauna and people.